javlocan/TDD-Examples-FreeCodeCamp/README.md

 ## 2. checkCashRegister exercise

 For this one it was harder to design the tests.
 Also, I had to do a weird thing to control the fload decimals that I'm completely sure it's bad practice.
 I still don't understand what originated the issue that makes things like 0.07-0.02 return 0.0499999996 and similar.
 If you know why, please DM me :)

+## 2. telephoneCheck exercise

+I had a lot of doubts about how to approach this exercise.
+Firstly I thought of making the default return false and managing the conditions that were true, but in the end I think I made the right decision.
+This was a clear example of the thinking process of TDD, because I had to imagine different cases for the test.
+I just aimed to the tests and requirements of the original.
+I still think I could have done a better job, but I don't find very useful spending more time on this example right now.